sauravlhs/LENS-Assignment/README.md

 8. **Setting Up Prometheus**
 - Using the pipeline, we will install promentheus and create a namespace for it.
-- In deployment.yml, we need to add metics for the containe as below
+- In deployment.yml, we need to add metrics for the container as below
 ```bash
 - containerPort: 80
   name: metrics